act-now-coalition/covid-data-model/README.md

 ### Downloading Model Run Data

-If you just want to run the API generation you can skip the first two steps by downloading the pyseir model results from a previous snapshot.
+If you just want to run the API generation you can skip the first two steps above by downloading the pyseir model results from a previous snapshot.
 You can download the pyseir model output from a recent github action run with:
 ```
 export GITHUB_TOKEN=<YOUR PERSONAL GITHUB TOKEN>
 ./run.py utils download-model-artifact